jitendradara12/CarbonManthan/.github/instructions/AIinstructions.instructions.md

 #keep suggesting the next step after every prompt response
 ## 🎯 Our Objective: Empowering Users Through Design

+##the hackathon is near!!!, so focus on ui over ux because the judges will see the ui only

 Your mission is to create a clean, intuitive, and responsive frontend experience for the two primary users who will bring this registry to life.
 The interface should feel supportive and focused, allowing them to perform their crucial tasks without friction.

 ### The User Journeys